 Hand-cut Steaks, Quality Food, and Authentic Hospitality

 George Ghazaryan opened Angus Steakhouse and Seafood in 2013 in Myrtle Beach.
-In an interview with the Insider, he reveals the passion, work ethic, commitment, and team effort that made and continue to make Angus Steakhouse and Seafood a success.
+In a conversation with the Insider, he reveals the combination of passion, work ethic, commitment, and team effort that made and continue to make Angus Steakhouse and Seafood a success.

 “I came to this country fifteen years ago after graduating from university,” he says.
 “And it was like we lived the American Dream.
 I first worked in New Jersey, Chicago, then Delaware before moving to Myrtle Beach.
 Every day we worked hard and saved money.

 “Growing up, watching movies, my cousin and I conceived of having a restaurant in America with a western feel; we thought people would really like it.
 My wife, my cousin and I are all big steak lovers and we wanted to have a really authentic steakhouse in Myrtle Beach.

 “We told all of our friends and cousins about the idea, and everyone came together; they gave money and time, and helped to build it from the inside out.
 We had the vision and created the plan, and did almost everything ourselves— the construction, painting, fixing things— everything we could do ourselves, we did.
 We chased our dream.”